Usage

 the speaker as either ignorant or insensitive or of low character.

-conception).
-The subsequent fetal stage is characterized by
+Fetus: the subsequent stage characterized by

 birth.